“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 It started with a small book.

 I had begun studying compiler construction again — partly out of nostalgia, partly out of a nameless hunger for something new.
-I worked through materials from McGill University, from a Danish university, from the Hasso Plattner Institute in Germany, and of course from ETH Zürich.
+I worked through materials from McGill University, from a Danish university, from the Hasso Plattner Institute in Germany, and from ETH Zürich.
+Somewhere in there I picked up a thin volume on PL/0, the kind of minimal teaching language every compiler course starts from: a handful of keywords, but the complete essence of a compiler — lexical analysis, parsing, symbol tables, code generation.
+Everything a compiler needs, nothing more.

 I chose Go as my implementation language and VS Code as my editor.
 I created an empty directory and started typing.

-Chapter 2: Two Traditions
+Chapter 2: The Question

 Chapter 3: Building Piece by Piece